-To activate the rear windshield wiper turn the switch "ON".
+To activate the rear windshield wiper, turn the switch "ON".
+If you turn the switch "ON", the rear windshield wiper swings twice and then will sweep the glass approximately every seven seconds.
 If you wish to use the wiper and washer, turn and hold the switch one position up from "ON".